zoteroRoam

 • Manage your tags into a unified system

-The extension assumes the workflow described above, where the [[@citekey]] nomenclature is used, and works best with the Better BibTeX plugin as citekey manager.
+The extension assumes the workflow described above, where the [[@citekey]] nomenclature is used, and works best with the as citekey manager.